Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 - Provides a DateTime picker and a picker for coded-value field types.
 - Shows Validation errors for any fields with errors.
 - Visibility behavior of validation errors can be customized.
 See [Changing the Validation Error Visibility policy](#changing-the-validation-error-visibility-policy).
-- Supports viewing Utility Network Associations and navigating to associated features.
+- Supports viewing and editing Utility Network Associations and navigating to associated features.
 See [section](#utility-associations-and-navigation) for more info.
 - Follows material 3 design system.

 ## Usage